Key Takeaways

 Pillar 5: Reviews and Online Reputation

-Reviews are a powerful off-page signal, especially for local and service businesses.
-Google's local ranking algorithm heavily weights review signals (quantity, quality, velocity, and diversity).
+Reviews are a powerful off-page trust signal, especially for local and service businesses.
+They affect conversion, reputation, and local visibility context.

 Review factors that impact SEO: